 DCP 203 is classified as a Part 1 matter in accordance with Clause 9.4.2 (B) of the Agreement, and therefore will go to the Authority for determination after the voting process has completed.

-The implementation date, subject to Authority approval, is 1 April 2016.
-However, once approved this CP should be reflected in the indicative prices set by DNOs in December 2015.
+The implementation date, subject to Authority approval, is 1 April 2016..

 Final conclusions on DCP 203